beepscore/pandas_decimal/README.md

     # True

 #### in Pandas
+Pandas can use Decimal, but requires some care to create and maintain Decimal objects.
-Pandas most common types are int, float64, and "object" (often underlying type is a string but may be another type like Decimal).
+Pandas most common types are int, float64, and "object".
+For type "object", often the underlying type is a string but it may be another type like Decimal.

-##### use converter to create decimal objects
+##### create decimal objects- use converter
 In read_csv use a converter function.

     from decimal import Decimal